What is Safe Parking?

 - Safe Parking Programs show approximately 30-50% of participants (data mostly on passenger cars) are able to obtain interim or permanent housing as their next step after Safe Parking.
 While the data is still limited due to how new the programs are, this early evidence from Santa Clara County shows promise.

-- Safe Parking funding for up to 100 parking space participants has been committed by the City.
+- Safe Parking can currently hosts up to 101 parking space participants (up to 68 oversized vehicles and 33 passenger vehicles) has been committed by the City.
 While there is no funding to pay or lease lot owners for their parking lots at this time, the City is committed to streamlining the process and keeping it as inexpensive and easy as possible for lot owners to contribute to this urgent humanitarian need, while remaining safe and compliant with state and local regulations.

-- Safe Parking Case Managers from the Community Services Agency (CSA) at: CSACares.org or (650) 968-0836. will help clients navigate job and housing searches and transportation.
+- Homeless Services Case Managers from the Community Services Agency (CSA) at: CSACares.org or (650) 968-0836. will help clients navigate job and housing searches and transportation.

 - Safe Parking participants will be referred only when there is parking space, so that they know they have a stable place to stay.
 Interested applicants may not just drive to the location and park.
 To be respectful to our neighbors, no loitering will be allowed outside the gated Safe Parking Program area, and no smoking will be allowed in public areas.